 Locust trees belong to the pea family and are extremely fast-growing members of this family that also grow and thrive well in various types of environments.
 These trees are majorly found in Mexico and the eastern region of North America.

 There is a variety of types of locust trees in which some are popularly cultivated as ornamentals for their beautiful looks and aesthetics while the others are grown for their top-quality hardwood.
 The locust wood is amazingly hard and durable and is often featured in the making of rails, buildings and fence posts.

 Locust trees are simply described as deciduous trees that produce long, compound leaves, each of which has the ability to sprout a total of 21 leaflets.
 There are many of its species that are often armed with thorns which are typically almost three inches in length.
 Others give birth to beautiful and exotic flowers that are showy and full of fragrance.
 They are usually found hanging loose in clusters.

 There are many different species of the locust tree, each of which has unique features like size, colors, and uses.
-These qualities make them highly distinguishable from each other and also make them stand out from the lot of other trees that they might be growing with.
+These qualities make them highly distinguishable from each other and also make them stand out from a lot of other trees that they might be growing with.

 These are some of the most popular and common types of locust trees, in case you are looking to grow one in your lawn!

 Scientific Name: Robinia pseudoacacia